Woodsmith Mine Tunnel: Construction

 The shaft at Tocketts Lythe will be smaller than the others as it is not envisaged to have a conveyor transfer.
 Lockwood Beck and Lady Cross plantation will be larger caverns to accommodate the crossover in conveyors and for the passing of maintenance trains.
-Lockwood Beck would also need a larger diameter shaft as it will be a setting off site for one of the TBMs.
+Lockwood Beck would also have needed a larger diameter shaft as it was intended be a setting off site for one of the TBMs, however the actual tunnel drive has been carried out with a single TBM from the Wilton end.

 By the end of July 2020, the length of tunnel that had been dug out had reached 4.5 mi.
 Concrete segments to line the tunnel were produced in a special factory inside the Wilton International Complex, however, at least 3,000 segments needed to be imported due to the tunnel boring machine making greater progress than anticipated for.
 By early December 2020, 7 mi had been tunnelled, and by June 2021, 14 km had been tunnelled, and most of the shafts had been dug out.
 As of February 2023 over 60% of the tunnel had been bored, and by December 2023, over 25.8 km had been tunnelled, which included the world record for the longest section tunnelled by a single TBM.
+The tunnel reached 81% complete by December 2025.